nez-peg/nez-peg.github.io/_posts/2015-07-01-getting-started.md

 ~~~

-The Nez.jar package contains several useful grammar files in `nez/lib/*`.

- * math.nez - a mathematical operator
- * konoha.nez - a small and static scripting language
- * json.nez - a syntax of JSON format
- * xml.nez - a syntax of XML1.0 format

-You will find other grammar definitions at https://github.com/nez-peg/nez-sample .

 ## Invoking an Interactive Parser

-Execute the nez command by specifying a grammar file (e.g., `math.nez`) with the `-p` option.
+You can invoke an interactive parser by specifying a grammar file (e.g., `math.nez`) with the `-p` option.

 ~~~bash
 $ nez -p math.nez